 Can’t stress this enough.

 When you slide iron skillets, it is bound to scratch the surface.
-More if the cookware is old and has an uneven surface.
-Place the skillet or pan on the surface firmly.
+If the cookware is old and has an uneven surface place the skillet or pan on the surface firmly.
 Once it has been put on the stove, be cautious enough to not move around it.

 Just like cast-iron Dutch ovens do the best job for camping, so does the cast iron cookware for cooking.